LaVar Ball: Further basketball events

 Due to his increased exposure, Ball put up enough clout to produce certain basketball events in recent years.
-During the months of January and February 2018, back when his sons LiAngelo and LaMelo were playing in Lithuania, LaVar created the Big Baller Brand Challenge Games and Big Baller Brand International Tournament respectively.
+In early 2018, while his sons LiAngelo and LaMelo were playing in Lithuania, LaVar created the Big Baller Brand Challenge Games and Big Baller Brand International Tournament.
 The Challenge Games were set up for where Vytautas would play exhibition games against other, mostly younger Lithuanian teams to showcase the nation's talent, while the International Tournament was a round robin tournament where Vytautas competed against other teams from various countries.
 Vytautas also set up a couple more exhibition games during the Ball brothers' time in Lithuania.
 After the conclusion of the 2018 JBA season, the league set up an international season to compete against other nations' young basketball teams to increase exposure from within.
 The event was projected to last longer into 2019, but a fight during one of the games canceled other games in the season.

 Reactions

 Many of Ball's decisions, primarily his comments in the media, have raised significant controversy around him and his sons.
 He has often been subject to criticism and praise from several media outlets for various reasons.
-Forbes has labeled him "one of the most polarizing figures in sports today."
+In 2017, Forbes labeled him "one of the most polarizing figures in sports today."